SECOND STEP, trained by Luca Cumani from England,

 125th Grosser Preis von Berlin 2015

-Following decades behind the iron curtain we are making big strides putting Hoppegarten back on the map internationally.
-We offer attractive Owner and Trainer Benefits aimed at making your stay in Berlin and at Hoppegarten as comfortable and memorable as possible.
+We are making good progress putting Hoppegarten back on the international map following decades behind the Iron Curtain.
+Our attractive Owner and Trainer Benefits are designed to make your stay in Berlin and at Hoppegarten as comfortable and memorable as possible - please see page 4 for full details.

-I can assure you of a warm reception and a memorable race day experience at one of Europe’s most historic tracks and of a great time in Berlin, Germany’s reemerging capital with its wealth of attractions and its many fine yet affordable hotels and restaurants.
-Looking forward to welcoming you at Hoppegarten.
+I invite you to come racing at one of Europe’s most historic tracks whilst enjoying Berlin’s wealth of cultural attractions and its many fine yet affordable hotels and restaurants.
+We hope to see you soon.

 With kind regards,